 See the updated Gap return policy.

-J.Crew has extended their return policy from 30 days to 60 days for orders placed March 1 and after.
+J.Crew has extended their return policy for purchases made between March 1 and April 30.
+Those purchases can be returned through June 30.
+Items purchased starting May 1 will have a 60-day return window.
 J.Crew will accept returns of unworn, unwashed, undamaged, or defective merchandise.

 See the updated J.Crew return policy.